TheDanishMexican/booking_system/README.md

 ## Setup Instructions

-### Prerequisites
-- Java 17 or higher
-- MySQL database
-- Maven installed

 ### Configuration

 The application reads database settings from environment variables defined in a file named `env.properties`.
 This file is **not included** in the repository and must be created manually.

-Create an `env.properties` file in the root of the project with the following content:
+Create an env.properties file in src/main/resources with the following content:

 ```properties
 DATABASE_URL=jdbc:mysql://localhost:3306/your_db_name